The benchmark in complementary medicines for regulating hormonal imbalances is an herbal medicine known as Cimicifuga Racemosa (Black Cohosh).

 Pharmacological studies have demonstrated Cimicifuga Racemosa contains substances with endocrine activity, causing a selective reduction of the serum concentration of pituitary luteinizing hormone (LH) and is able to bind to oestrogen receptor sites.

-In one such study Cimicifuga racemosa at a dose of 80mg per day was found to be effective in PMS, with freedom from symptoms in 84% of cases.
-This is a staggering percentage considering the complex mechanisms of development for hormonal disorders.
+In one such study, Cimicifuga racemosa at a dose of 80mg per day was found to be effective in PMS, with freedom from symptoms in 84% of cases.
+This is a staggering percentage, considering the complex mechanisms of development for hormonal disorders.

-Cimicifuga is also well known for its ability to effectively treat menopausal symptoms with dozens of clinical trials to substantiate the action.
-In fact Cimicifuga is the most popular complementary medicine for the treatment of menopause with millions of women worldwide benefiting from the hormonal regulatory affect.
+Cimicifuga is also well known for its ability to effectively treat menopausal symptoms, with dozens of clinical trials to substantiate the action.
+In fact, Cimicifuga is the most popular complementary medicine for the treatment of menopause with millions of women worldwide benefiting from the hormonal regulatory affect.

 Using the Hamilton Anxiety Scale (HAMA), Cimicifuga Racemosa was shown to improve nervousness and irritability by 86.5 %; depressive moods by 82.5%; and sleeping problems by 76.8%.
 Stolze, H: Gyne 1, 14-16 (1982)

-"Uncontrolled reports, postmarketing surveillance, and human clinical trials of more than 2,800 patients demonstrate a low incidence of adverse events (5.4%).
+"Uncontrolled reports, postmarketing surveillance, and human clinical trials of more than 2,800 patients demonstrated a low incidence of adverse events (5.4%).
 Of the reported adverse events, 97% were minor and did not result in discontinuation of therapy, and the only severe events were not attributed to Cimicifuga treatment."
 PMID: 12851513

 "Adverse symptoms have been rare (5,4%), mild and reversible.
 Most of them included gastrointestinal upsets, rashes, headaches, dizziness and mastalgia.
 Nevertheless, single cases of serious adverse events, including acute hepatocellular damage, have been reported, but without a clear causality relationship."
 PMID: 18592868